New York governor says some states making a mistake by reopening

-Hospitalizations in New York for COVID-19, the disease caused by the coronavirus, fell by 421 to below 9,179 on Tuesday, the lowest level in more than five weeks, he said.
-Intubations also fell.
-"Yes, our line is going down, our number of cases is going down," Cuomo said.
+"Yes, our line is going down, our number of cases is going down," said Cuomo, who has yet to green light the reopening of any region of New York.
 "You take New York out of the national numbers, the numbers for the rest of the nation are going up."
+Cuomo disclosed data from 1,269 COVID-19 patients across 113 New York hospitals showing that most were neither employed nor users of the subway or other public transit, and, in a finding he called surprising, most were admitted from their own home.

+The findings could raise questions about prior assumptions about who is being hit hardest by the virus, Cuomo said, noting that essential workers were not among those most frequently hospitalized and that 18 percent came from nursing homes, far less than the 66 percent admitted from their own homes.
+The governor also stressed that there was lingering uncertainty about when the virus may have first appeared in the United States and warned that the death toll could be greater than what the current numbers showed.

-But Cuomo said an additional 232 New Yorkers died due to COVID-19, around the same level of fatalities as the past two days but roughly half the level two weeks earlier. (reporting by Nathan Layne in Wilton, Connecticut and Maria Caspani in New York Editing by Bernadette Baum)
+"They are now saying that the virus may not have come just in February/March.
+The virus may have come late last year," Cuomo said, adding that officials in Chicago were investigating whether people had died in November and December from COVID-19.
+"I think it's going to be worse when the final numbers are tallied," he said. (reporting by Nathan Layne in Wilton, Connecticut and Maria Caspani in New York Editing by Bernadette Baum and Steve Orlofsky)

 - READ MORE ON: